Existing website builders. How to generate HTML from imageAug 25, 2020 2945 seen

 Because Carrd is only for one-page websites, they can do things differently.

 For example, Carrd is way, cheaper than competitors.
-Below is Carrd's cheapest plan compared to the cost of the other 7 recommended website builders cheapest plans.
+Below is Carrd's cheapest plan compared to the cost of the other 7 recommended website builders' cheapest plans.

 Carrd also has the best editor and themes for one-page websites.
-You can technically make one-page websites with other website builders but their interace can feel hacked together.
+You can technically make one-page websites with other website builders but their interface can feel hacked together.
 Carrd is exclusively for one-page websites so the interface is designed for that.

 You'll only want to use Carrd if it makes sense for your website to be one page.
 If you're not sure if one page works for you, I'd suggest just trying Carrd for 15 minutes— you might surprise yourself with how much you can fit into one page!

-Great For Portfolio Websites — Format is an easy to use website builder focussed on a specific type of website: portfolios.
+Great For Portfolio Websites — Format is an easy-to-use website builder focussed on a specific type of website: portfolios.